shawtan/notes/CCST9038notes.md

 - SciFi gives a new background to highlight issues in a different context
 - e.g Cultural biases, gender, religion, war, education, class

+## Real Life Examples
+### Evolution
+- Sickle cell trait in humans prevents malaria
+- Eyes see things upside down, has a blind spot
+- Appendix is useless

+### Ecology
+- Carp is an invasive species world wide due to no natural predators
+- Store strawberries are hybrids and don't regrow well, fruit is irradiated to prevent spoiling

+### Wealth
+- US presidential election take donations from companies
+- Walmart, McDonalds give workers 31 hours, because 32 hours requires benefits
+- The **tragedy of the commons** is a problem that occurs when individuals exploit a shared resource to the extent that demand overwhelms supply and the resource becomes unavailable to some or all.

+### Feminism

+### Science
+- Assimilation vs Accommodation of knowledge